Optimal scheduling of entropy regulariser for continuous-time linear-quadratic reinforcement learning: Introduction

+Available theoretical results on regret bounds for continuous-time RL are very limited, including \cite{gao2022logarithmic,gao2022square} for continuous-time Markov decision processes (with finite states and actions), \cite{faradonbeh2022thompson} for infinite-horizon LQ-RL problems with stationary polices, \cite{guo2021reinforcement,basei2022logarithmic, szpruch2021exploration} for finite-horizon problems with time dependent policies. {Specifically, for RL problems with continuous-time LQ models, \cite{basei2022logarithmic} shows that when the agent knows a priori that the optimal control of the true model exploits the parameter space, a pure exploitation algorithm based on optimal policies of the current estimated models leads to a logarithmic regret.
+In the more general setting where the optimal control of the true model does not guarantee exploration, \cite{szpruch2021exploration} proposes a phased-based algorithm that explicitly separates exploitation and exploration phases and achieves a square-root regret.
+The algorithm therein uses a fixed deterministic exploration policy for exploration throughout the learning process and (deterministic) optimal policies of the current estimated models for exploitation. }

-The type of execution noise corresponds to a properly scaled discrete-time white noise process, which is related to the randomisation technique in \cite{delarue2021exploration} (see Section \ref{sec:discussion} for details).
-The scheduling of entropy regulariser relies on quantifying the precise impact of the regularising weight on the regret bound for continuous-time LQ-RL.
-Available theoretical results on regret bounds for continuous-time RL are very limited, including \cite{gao2022logarithmic,faradonbeh2022thompson} for infinite horizon problems with stationary polices, \cite{guo2021reinforcement,basei2022logarithmic} for finite horizon problems with pure exploitation policies, and \cite{szpruch2021exploration} for finite horizon problems with explicit separation of exploitation and exploration phases.
-Regret analysis of relaxed policies is more involved than those in the existing literature.
-Indeed, the relaxed policies explore and exploit simultaneously, and one has to disentangle both effects in the analysis to optimise the regret.
-Moreover, the proximal policy update approach (i.e., Algorithm \ref{alg:MD}) results in relaxed policies depending on \emph{all previously estimated parameters}.
+The regret analysis of randomised policies considered in this paper is more challenging than those for deterministic policies.
+Since the randomised policies explore and exploit simultaneously, one needs to carefully disentangle the impacts of the injected noises on exploitation and exploration in order to recover the square-root regret bounds.
+Moreover, the proximal policy update approach (i.e., Algorithm \ref{alg:MD}) results in randomised policies depending on \emph{all previously estimated models}.
 Such a memory dependence has to be carefully controlled via the regularising weights to optimise the regret.

+{\paragraph{Organisation of the paper:} Section \ref{sec:main} formulates the LQ-RL problem with stochastic policies and presents two learning algorithms with their regret bounds.
+In particular, Section \ref{sec:relaxed_control_problem} introduces two entropy regularisation formulations for designing learning algorithms.
+It is proven that both formulations yield Gaussian policies, providing a principled approach to algorithm design.
+Section \ref{sec:main_executation} analyses sampling procedures to execute a Gaussian policy, and establishes bounds on the execution error in terms of the sampling frequency.
+Section \ref{sec:regret_analysis} optimises the policy sampling frequency and entropy regularisation weight to achieve square-root regrets for both algorithms.
+The proofs of the execution error bounds and algorithm regrets are presented in Sections \ref{sec:execution_general} and \ref{sec:regret_proof}, respectively.

-\paragraph{Notation:}
+} \paragraph{Notation:}